FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/modern-guide-to-oauth.md

 Due to how limiting and insecure this grant is, it has been removed from the latest draft of the OAuth specification and it is recommended to not use it in production.

-If you aren't dissuaded by the above issues with this grant, and you have a use case where you really need it, please [check out our documentation](/docs/v1/tech/oauth/#example-resource-owner-password-credentials-grant), which walks you through how to use it.
+If you aren't dissuaded by the above problems and you really need it, please [check out our documentation](/docs/v1/tech/oauth/#example-resource-owner-password-credentials-grant), which walks you through how to use this grant.

 ### Client Credentials Grant